bingyulei007/a2graphite/README.md

   # interval of internal statistics
   interval: 60s
   # the following settings are same as graphite section, you can specify a different
-  # prefix or even different graphite server
+  # prefix or even different graphite server for internal stats
-  host: "127.0.0.1"
-  port: 2003
+  url: tcp://127.0.0.1:2003
   reconnect_delay: 100ms
   prefix: "stats."
   buffer_size: 100